Why should women stay away from Gilenya when pregnant?

-Authorities generally still advise that they be stopped if trying to conceive.
 In the case of fingolimod (Gilenya) however, there is very strong evidence from animal studies that it is potentially very damaging for the developing foetus if taken during the first trimester of pregnancy when the foetus is rapidly developing and growing new organ systems.
 Human data has been lacking.

 However, this recently published paper, describing the effects on the foetus of fingolimod during pregnancy strongly underlines the importance of taking every precaution not to get pregnant while on the drug.
 Five of the authors of the paper are in fact employees of Novartis, the company making Gilenya.